 The XML Parser Transformation in Informatica is an Active and Connected transformation.
-This transformation is useful to extract XML data from files inside a pipeline.
+This transformation is useful for extracting XML data from files inside a pipeline.

-For this XML Parser Transformation example, we are going to use the below show XML file
+For this Informatica XML Parser Transformation example, we are going to use the below show XML file